Jogindernagar: Literacy

 Jogindarnagar's literacy rate is 87.86 percent, higher than the Himachal Pradesh average of 82.80%.
 Male literacy is 92.63 percent, and female literacy is 82.99 percent.

 Religion

 The major religion is Hinduism; a small percentage of the population follows Islam, Sikhism, Christianity and Tibetan Buddhism.
 A Tibetan Buddhist community (including monks) lives in the nearby village of Chauntra.

 Languages

 The major languages spoken in the region are Hindi and the Western Pahari varieties of Mandyali and the Kangri dialect.
 Most residents also speak English.

 Cityscape

 The urban agglomeration (UA) including around 50 urban and suburban areas is spread across the slopy plains of Joginder Nagar valley within an area of 60 square kilometers.
-The combined population of Joginder Nagar UA is estimated at around 50,000 as of 2023.
+The combined population of Joginder Nagar UA is estimated at 50,000 as of 2023.
 Rest of the population of around 60,000 lies in steep hills and rural areas mostly in the form of villages.